ballerina-platform/ballerina-spec/beps/con-sap.jco/1485_transactional_rfc_support.md

 - **bgRFC exactly-once** — committing the same explicit unit ID twice executes once.
 - **Unit lifecycle** — `COMMITTED` → confirm → `CONFIRMED`; an unknown unit reports `NOT_FOUND`.
 - **qRFC ordering** — entries land in `TRFCQIN` in send order with ascending counters.
+- **Queue-name handling** — a duplicate queue name is accepted as a no-op, and an invalid one is rejected with a `ParameterError` rather than escaping as an unhandled error.
+- **qRFC concurrency** — concurrent sends to one queue confirm that the connector does not impose an order, which is why callers must serialise sends when order matters.
 - **Regression** — an A/B harness compiles the same source against the released connector and the proposed change, covering `execute` (records, tables, XML), `sendIDoc`, multiple clients, `close`, and the listener.
 All checks behave identically on both, confirming the addition is non-breaking.

 ## Risks and Assumptions